nienkeboomsma/dokugaku/README.md

 - [ ] built-in reader for uploaded manga and novels
 - [ ] filtering glossaries by page number or paragraph number
 - [ ] word search across the entire corpus, linking to the appropriate page or paragraph
+- [ ] dashboard to track the processing status of uploaded works
+- [ ] removing works and series

 ## Improvements